crewlinker/protoc-gen-dynamodb/README.md

   - Including maps with all basic types, including bool as keys
 - No external dependencies of the generated code except the aws SDK
 - Allow messages external to the package to be usable as field messages without problem
+- Uses field position numbers by default instead of names (since they are supposed to be stable)
 - Support well-knowns, but are generated to maps with strings for their fields, instead of field numbers
   - Document "Any" format in particular: "Value" stored always stored as binary
   - Document "FieldMask" format: "StringSet"